-The second study we would like to discuss, which was conducted by Klein et al. using SARS-CoV-2 strain, focused not only on in situ imaging of the viral replication compartments (or DMVs), but also the viral budding mechanism and the structure of extracellular virions .
+The second study we would like to discuss, which was conducted by Klein et al. using a SARS-CoV-2 strain, focused not only on in situ imaging of the viral replication compartments (or DMVs) but also the viral budding mechanism and the structure of extracellular virions .

 Here, it was shown, through cryo-ET imaging that the DMVs indeed contain RNA molecules.
 However, it is still uncertain if the DMVs function as a replication site or as a way to separate ready-to-use RNA from the host cell environment.
 Moreover, the DMVs were shown to interact with each other and link membranes.
 Klein et al. suspect that this is part of the virion budding stage of the replication cycle of the virus.

 Furthermore, by imaging the virion assembly with in situ cryo-ET it was possible to study the process in near-native conditions and localize individual S trimers and viral ribonucleoprotein complexes (vRNPs).
 The data collected indicate that the S trimers are remarkably motile and flexible, and can have angles of up to 41° with regard to the membrane.
 The vRNPs were also found to be associated with the membrane of virions and possibly enable efficient packaging of the relatively large genome of SARS-CoV-2.